 - 1. Stop pumping saline through the catheter. - 2.
 Disconnect the Start-Up Kit from the catheter.
 Uncap or leave uncapped the IN and OUT Luers of the catheter.
 This allows residual saline within the circuit to be expressed.
 As the catheter is withdrawn, the balloons are compressed.
-Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove. - 3.
-Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
-Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter.
+Saline within the balloons must be free to pass out of the balloon or the balloon will not deflate, making the catheter difficult to remove. - Optionally, attach a 20 or 25 cc syringe to the catheter IN Luer.
+Pull and hold a vacuum for 15 seconds to allow residual saline to be removed from the catheter balloon section prior to removing the catheter. - 4.
+Place the patient in a supine position.
+Remove the dressing.
+Remove the sutures from the suture site.